Ostrich: Distribution and habitat

-Today, ostriches are only found natively in the wild in Africa, where they occur in a range of open arid and semi-arid habitats such as savannas and the Sahel, both north and south of the equatorial forest zone.
+Today, ostriches are only found naturally in the wild in Africa, where they occur in a range of open arid and semi-arid habitats such as savannas and the Sahel, both north and south of the equatorial forest zone.
 The Somali ostrich occurs in the Horn of Africa, having evolved isolated from the common ostrich by the geographic barrier of the East African Rift.
-In some areas, the common ostrich's Masai subspecies occurs alongside the Somali ostrich, but they are kept from interbreeding by behavioral and ecological differences.
+In some areas, the common ostrich's Masai subspecies occurs alongside the Somali ostrich, but they are kept from interbreeding by behavioural and ecological differences.
 The Arabian ostriches in Asia Minor and Arabia were hunted to extinction by the middle of the 20th century, and in Israel attempts to introduce North African ostriches to fill their ecological role have failed.
 Escaped common ostriches in Australia have established feral populations.

+Diet

+Ostriches are omnivores although plants make up the majority of their diet.
+They primarily eat plant foods including leafy greens, roots, grasses, fruit and succulents.
+They will also eat small animals such as lizards, frogs and mice, as well as insects such as grasshoppers or locusts.

+Ostriches do not have teeth, and like other birds, swallow sand and pebbles to grind food in their stomachs.